-31 Check the state of charge of the battery The state of charge of the battery should be checked after every 10 000 km (6000 miles).
-The check is made with the left of an hydrometer which shows the specific gravity of the battery acid (this varies with the state of charge of the battery).
+30 Check the state of charge of the battery

+The state of charge of the battery should be checked after every 10,000 km (6000 miles).
+The check is made with an hydrometer which shows the specific gravity of the battery acid (this varies with the state of charge of the battery).
 See page 58.
-At the same time, check also the lead terminals and terminal studs to make sure that they are tight, smeared with rustproofing and that the battery is firmly fixed.
+At the same time, check also that the lead terminals are well tightened to the battery studs and smeared with grease.
+The battery should be firmly fixed.
 If necessary, wipe the lead terminals and terminal studs clean with a cloth or brush them with a wire brush and re-grease them.

-32 Check headlight alignment
+31 Check headlight alignment

-The alignment of the headlights should be checked in a workshop after every 10 000 km (6000 miles).
+The alignment of the headlights should be checked in a workshop after every 10,000 km (6000 miles).
 Remember that the section of the road lit up by the headlights can vary according to the load in the vehicle.

 This car is fitted with an alternator.

 When changing the battery or when carrying out work involving the electrical system, the following should be observed: